Research project

 Feedback from Impact of Research session 4 - "Very informative and enjoyable."
 "Lots of ideas."
 "Lots of helpful suggestions and range of approaches."
 "Lots of strategies for evidencing learning."

 The Playful Researchers are collaborating with staff and children in Hallglen Primary School in Falkirk Council, to explore children's view of their play space and how they can make it better.
 This research will consist of two project weeks; one in November/December 2022, and the other in February 2023.
-Creative research methods will be used to elicit children's voices, such as drawings, mapping, puppets, Talking Mats, photovoice, clay, blocks, music and cultural probes.
+Creative research methods will be used to amplify children's voices, such as drawings, mapping, puppets, Talking Mats, photovoice, clay, blocks, music and cultural probes.
 Alongside working with the children, the research team are also providing professional learning to the staff team.

 Feedback from staff after Project Week 1